isomerpages/pmo-nptd/_our-population/1-population-trends/1-overview.md

 ![Permanent resident population](/images/chart-1.png)

 The non-resident population decreased by 2.1 per cent to reach 1.6 million, as of June 2020.
-There was a decrease in foreign employment from June 2019 to June 2020, mainly in Services.
+There was a decrease in foreign employment from June 2019 to June 2020, mainly in the services sector.
 By pass type, the decrease in foreign employment was mainly driven by a decrease in the number of Work Permit Holders.
 These trends were largely due to COVID-19 related challenges, brought about by weak demand and travel restrictions.

 ![Non-resident population](/images/chart-2.png)